MicrosoftDocs/entra-docs/docs/global-secure-access/concept-internet-access.md

 # Learn about Microsoft Entra Internet Access for all apps

-Microsoft Entra Internet Access is an identity-centric Secure Web Gateway (SWG) solution for Software as a Service (SaaS) applications and other Internet traffic.
+Microsoft Entra Internet Access provides an identity-centric Secure Web Gateway (SWG) solution for Software as a Service (SaaS) applications and other Internet traffic.
 It protects users, devices, and data from the Internet's wide threat landscape with best-in-class security controls and visibility through Traffic Logs.

 ## Web content filtering